tan-wt/gaohn-probability-stats/content/03_discrete_random_variables/0301_random_variables.md

 5. When we write $\P\lsq X = x \rsq$, we are describing the probability of the random variable $X$ taking on a ***particular*** state $x$.
 This is equivalent to $\P \lsq \lset \xi \in \S \st X(\xi) = x \rset \rsq$.

+6. Random variables need not be **bijective**, see [here](https://math.stackexchange.com/questions/202540/is-a-random-variable-bijective).